-Some plug-ins feature side-chain processing capabilities.
-With side-chain processing you can trigger a plug-in from a separate reference track or external audio source.
-The source used for triggering is referred to as the Key Input.
-Key inputs are monophonic.
-A typical use for this feature is to control the dynamics of one audio signal using the dynamics of another signal (the Key Input).
+With external side-chain processing, a plug-in's detector is triggered by an external signal (such as a separate reference track or audio source) known as the key input.

+A typical use for this feature is to control the dynamics of one audio signal using the dynamics of another signal (the key input).
 For example, a kick drum track could be used to trigger gating of a bass track to tighten it up, or a rhythm guitar track could be used to gate a keyboard pad.